Table of contents

 4.5 When an offer is made via the Provider’s online order form, the text of the contract is stored by the Provider after the conclusion of the contract and transmitted to the Customer in text form (e.g. e-mail, fax or letter) after the Customer has sent his order.
 The provider does not make the text of the contract accessible beyond this.
 If the customer has set up a user account for the provider’s website before sending his order, the order data will be archived on the provider’s website and can be accessed free of charge by the customer via his password-protected user account by providing the corresponding login data.

 4.6 Before bindingly placing the order via the Provider’s online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
 An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
-The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.
+The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks the button which completes the ordering process.

 4.7 Only the German language is available for the conclusion of the contract.